Cooperative AI Workshops

 Professor, University of Toronto

-Gillian Hadfield is the inaugural Schwartz Reisman Chair in Technology and Society, Professor of Law, and Professor of Strategic Management.
-Her research is focused on innovative design for legal and dispute resolution systems in advanced and developing market economies; governance for artificial intelligence (AI); the markets for law, lawyers, and dispute resolution; and contract law and theory.
+Gillian Hadfield is the inaugural Schwartz Reisman Chair in Technology and Society, Professor of Law, Professor of Strategic Management at the University of Toronto and holds a CIFAR AI Chair at the Vector Institute for Artificial Intelligence.
+She is a Schmidt Sciences AI2050 Senior Fellow.
+She was the inaugural Director of the Schwartz Reisman Institute for Technology and Society from 2019 through 2023.
+Her research is focused on the study of human and machine normative systems; safety and governance for artificial intelligence (AI); and innovative design for legal and dispute resolution systems in advanced and developing market economies.
+She has also long studied the markets for law, lawyers, and dispute resolution; and contract law and theory.
+She teaches Contracts and Governance of AI.

 William Isaac